-The School's curriculum will focus on clear and measurable expectations for student learning and will address the main subject areas of Reading/Language Arts, Mathematics, Social Studies, Science, Hebrew Language, as well as other Foreign Languages, Music, Art, Life Skills, Character, and Computer Education.
+The School's curriculum will focus on clear and measurable expectations for student learning and will address the main subject areas of Reading/Language Arts, Mathematics, Social Studies, Science, Hebrew Language, Music, Art, Life Skills, Character, and Computer Education.
 All course offerings will be aligned with Broward County Public Schools' Curriculum Course Codes and will cover all content specified in FL-DOE Course content descriptions.
 The school's curriculum will be standards-based and will ensure student mastery of the following: